Equestrian events at the 1968 Summer Olympics: Eventing

 The eventing cross-country at the 1968 Olympic Games was notoriously difficult, and today would not be acceptable for competition.
 Originally Oaxtepoc was chosen as the site for the cross-country course, but between the footing (very rocky) and the climate (hot and humid), the organizers decided to move the course to the golf club of Avandaro in the Valle de Bravo.
-Although it was at higher altitude (1,800 meters vs Oaxtepoc's 1,450 meters), it had a mild climate with a cool breeze.
+Although it was at higher altitude (1,800 meters v Oaxtepoc's 1,450 meters), it had a mild climate with a cool breeze.
 However, it was also known for intense rainfall from October to March, a fact that was ignored and which resulted in very serious difficulties for the competitors.

 30 of the 49 riders managed to complete Mario Becerril's 35 obstacle course before a heavy rain fell.
 Although it lasted only 30 minutes, the penultimate obstacle, a 2 meter wide stream, became 12 meters in width and flooded the entire take off point for the horses.
 In addition to the trouble caused by that fence, there were two equine fatalities which occurred before the rain: the USSR's Ballerina and the Irish eventer Loughlin.
 When all horses had completed, Jean-Jacques Guyon, Jim Wofford and Pavel Deev were in the top three with less than a 10-point margin between them.

 The show-jumping phase also took its toll, after Wofford fell off Kilkenny and dropped into 6th.
 Deev was in contention for individual gold, but jumped the wrong fence and was eliminated.
 This allowed Guyon to move up to the gold medal spot, followed by British rider Derek Allhusen on Lochinvar and American Michael Page on Foster.